Religion vs spirituality have always been a hot topic of discussion. But have you ever thought about what the difference between the two could be?

 When you’re spiritual, you don’t have the pressure of being good or devoted to your God.
 Spirituality sets you free from the fear of any punishment or repercussions if you break any rule.

 Whereas a religious person always fears the angst of God and of higher authorities.
-Religion asks you to visit the church, offer prayers in the temple, or read the Bible or Namaz five times a day.
-There is no such pressure in spirituality; in another sense, it completely sets you free.
+Religion asks you to visit the church, offer prayers in the temple, or read the Bible or Namaz five times daily.
+Spirituality has no such pressure; in another sense, it completely sets you free.

-In simple words, we can say, spirituality is formless whereas religion is organized.
-Religion has a proper structure of morality, doctrines, rules, and even specific dress codes, etc.
+In simple words, spirituality is formless, whereas religion is organized.
+Religion has a proper structure of morality, doctrines, rules, and even specific dress codes.

 There is no such thing as spirituality.
-There is no rigid structure in spirituality, and you actually go on a structureless path of self-discovery.
+Spirituality has no rigid structure, and one goes on a structureless path of self-discovery.

 2. Religion Is Objective While Spirituality Is Not

 If you’ve noticed, religion is always objective.
-Any formal religion puts greater importance on external things like the holy scriptures, religious institutes, different rituals in different festivals, etc.
+Any formal religion places greater importance on external things like the holy scriptures, religious institutes, and different rituals in different festivals.

 But there is no such thing as spirituality.
 As I mentioned above, spirituality is more about being aware of yourself.
 It focuses more on the internal truth and forming a deeper relationship with your inner self.